Scalable tensor methods for nonuniform hypergraphs: Acknowledgments

 \section{Acknowledgments}

 We thank Tammy Kolda, Jiajia Li, and Shruti Shivakumar for helpful discussions on tensor decompositions, and Yosuke Mizutani for his assistance in drawing the hypergraphs visualized in Figure \ref{fig:gram}.
-The authors gratefully acknowledge the funding support from the Applied Mathematics Program within the U.S.\ Department of Energy’s Office of Advanced Scientific Computing Research as part of Scalable Hypergraph Analytics via Random Walk Kernels (SHARWK).
-Pacific Northwest National Laboratory is operated by Battelle for the DOE under Contract DE-AC05-76RL0 1830.
+We would also like to thank the anonymous referee would pointed out the alternative derivation of the generating function expression for \ttsv[k] based on the relationship $\nabla^k \Tn{X}\Vc{b}^r = \frac{(r-k)!}{r!} \Tn{X} \Vc{b}^{r-k}.$ The authors gratefully acknowledge the funding support from the Applied Mathematics Program within the U.S.\ Department of Energy’s Office of Advanced Scientific Computing Research as part of Scalable Hypergraph Analytics via Random Walk Kernels (SHARWK).
+Pacific Northwest National Laboratory is operated by Battelle for the DOE under Contract DE-AC05-76RL0-1830.
 PNNL Information Release PNNL-SA-186918.

 \makeatletter\@input{xxs.tex}\makeatother